Overview

 Fun fact:

-This was my first time working in Rive!
-Instead of shying away from it until I learned and felt "ready", I jumped right in and learned along the way.
-I completed five custom animations in roughly 3 hours.
+This was my first time working in Rive.
+I jumped right in and learned along the way and completed multiple animations in a single afternoon.

 Orb support

-Beyond the dev portal and website, I provided design support for Orb, Helius's blockchain explorer.
+Beyond the dev portal and website, I provided design support for Orb, Helius's Solana blockchain explorer.

-Orb has since become the default explorer on Phantom, Solana's leading wallet.
+Orb has since become the default explorer on Phantom and Coinbase.

 My involvement: